 Eric Sanday specializes in Ancient Greek Philosophy with a special focus on the relationship between ethics and ontology.
-His new book, A Study of Dialectic in Plato's Parmenides, has been accetped for publication at Northwestern University Press.
+His new book, A Study of Dialectic in Plato's Parmenides, will be published by Northwestern University Press in 2014.
 He also has an article on Aristotle's account of imagination and animal motion in the Continuum Companion to Aristotle.
-He is co-editor of volumes on Plato's Laws, Heraclitus, and Ancient Philosophy from a Continental Perspective.
+He is co-editor of volumes on Plato's Laws (Indiana University Press), Heraclitus, and Ancient Philosophy from a Continental Perspective (both in process).
 His next book project will focus on the way in which the account of truth and life in Plato's "later" dialogues relates to those aspects of Platonic philosophy, especially myth and erotic experience, that cannot be subsumed under the account of forms and participation.

 Note to potential graduate students:

 "In the coming years I plan to offer seminars on the subject of truth in Plato's Sophist and life in Plato's Philebus.
 I hope to give students a secure handle on what are in my view some of the most difficult texts in Plato and to give you a basis on which to build your way in to the history of philosophy.
 I am particularly interested in working out in detail the Platonic conception of dialectic and the transformative process by which, in Plato's view, the philosopher develops into maturity."

 · A Study of Dialectic In Plato’s Parmenides, Northwestern University Press (forthcoming, 2014).

 · “Phantasia in De Anima,” Continuum Companion to Aristotle, Claudia Baracchi ed.
 (2013).

 · Plato’s Laws: Force and Truth In Politics, Indiana University Press, Gregory Recco and Eric Sanday eds.
 (2013).